 At Willow Pond Residency, we believe in skill-building and purposeful creation, but your time is yours.
 You’re free to set goals and finish projects, or, be process-oriented - your choice.
 Your host, Yvonne Iten-Scott, is an experienced and internationally-regarded fibre artist and instructor, and she will be available for guidance, questions and support - more below.

 This is a small, shared residency with a maximum of three artists at a time.
 Each artist has their own private room and bathroom.
-The living area and kitchenette are shared.

 “This is an incredibly well-equipped, innovative and supportive residency I feel lucky I could be a part of!
 I’ve looked high and low, and it’s one of those really hard to find things: an affordable, fibre-focused residency with onsite accommodation and a really generous and experienced host.